Chemical Vapors 101

 - Over 1,800 chemicals have been documented in the vapors contained within Hanford's tank headspaces, which escape from the tanks through various pathways.

-- Since April 2016, seventy-three (73) workers have required medical evaluation after experiencing a vapor exposure at Hanford.
+- Seventy-three (73) workers experiencing a vapor exposure at Hanford in April and May 2016.
 Some of these individuals are still experiencing negative health effects from exposures.

-- Workers exposed to toxic vapors suffer serious long-term health effects including brain damage, lung diseases, nervous system disorders, and cancer.
-Short-term health effects include nosebleeds, profuse sweating, persistent headaches, tearing eyes, burning skin and lungs, coughing, sore throats, eye problems, dizziness, nausea, memory loss, difficulty breathing, and increased heart rates.
+- Workers exposed to toxic vapors have suffered serious long-term health effects including brain damage, lung diseases, nervous system disorders, and cancer.
+Short-term health effects have included nosebleeds, profuse sweating, persistent headaches, tearing eyes, burning skin and lungs, coughing, sore throats, eye problems, dizziness, nausea, memory loss, difficulty breathing, and increased heart rates.

 - Some workers are on long-term disability resulting from chemical vapor exposure at Hanford, with illnesses such as toxic encephalopathy, neurological damage, nerve damage, and lung disease.
 Others are still fighting for their claims to be recognized.
 A 1997 Pacific Northwest National Laboratory study found that cancer risks from exposure to tank farm vapors carried a fatal cancer risk as high as 1 in 10.